We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Consider how much more tired you are after learning something for the first time versus doing something that you’re incredibly familiar with.
 We’d be exhausted constantly if we weren’t able to learn and store memories.

-Similarly, memories and emotions help us to make choices based on the outcome of previous experiences. has shown that the more negative the experience, the more stable the memory becomes, and the more influence it can have on decision-making.
+Similarly, memories and emotions help us to make choices based on the outcome of previous experiences.

 These circuits play a role in enjoyable experiences, reward, and addiction.